Sirius-AI-dev/pg-utilities/README.md

 ### `ub.util_array_integer`

-Processes two integer arrays.
+Processes ("SUM", "MERGE") two integer arrays.
 Arrays with different sizes are automatically expanded to the largest one.

 **Parameters:**